Street dogs in Sofia: Notable dog attacks

 In January 2005, Elena Cholova was bitten by pack of dogs in the Studentski grad neighbourhood.
 She later sued the Sofia municipality for 40,000 leva.

 On 4 January 2010, an attack by stray dogs in the Sofia Zoo resulted in the death of eight mouflons, and five fallow deer - four males and one female.

-In late March 2012 Botyo Tachkov, a professor at the American College of Sofia and an well-known figure in the city, was attacked and severely injured by a pack of approximately 20 dogs in the Malinova dolina neighbourhood.
+In late March 2012 Botyo Tachkov, a professor at the American College of Sofia and a well-known figure in the city, was attacked and severely injured by a pack of approximately 20 dogs in the Malinova dolina neighbourhood.
 The dogs bit his left foot and his eyes, making him blind according to the doctors.
 Though he initially survived the incident, he died in the hospital 10 days later after intensive care and an unsuccessful surgery.

 In June 2012, another elderly man died in the hospital after he was found in the Reduta neighbourhood with his legs bitten to the bone.

 In 2014, the districts of Studentski grad, Ovcha kupel, Knyazhevo, and Pancharevo had the highest rate of dog attacks.